domRiddle/ASF/Configuration.md

 ## Manual configuration

 In general we strongly recommend using either our ConfigGenerator or ASF-ui, as it's much easier and ensures you won't make a mistake in the JSON structure, but if for some reason you don't want to, then you can also create proper configs manually.
 Check JSON examples below for a good start in proper structure, you can copy the content into a file and use it as a base for your config.
-Since you're not using any of our frontend, ensure that your config is **[valid](https://jsonlint.com)**, as ASF will refuse to load it if it can't be parsed.
-Even if it's a valid JSON, you also have to ensure that all the properties have the proper type.
+Since you're not using any of our frontends, ensure that your config is **[valid](https://jsonlint.com)**, as ASF will refuse to load it if it can't be parsed.
+Even if it's a valid JSON, you also have to ensure that all the properties have the proper type, as required by ASF.
 For proper JSON structure of all available fields, refer to **[JSON mapping](#json-mapping)** section and our documentation below.

 ---